-- When brought in as junior, master the papers before spending much time on the law. - Never be late for court; check the list first thing in the morning. - 10.
-Directions/case management hearings and mentions - Preparing for and attending directions hearings and mentions see paragraph 60 of the Guidelines above for list of key information to obtain before any directions hearing. - Check Practice Notes. - 11.
-Interlocutory hearings and notices of motion - What is the underlying dispute?
+What is the underlying dispute?
 What interlocutory orders are sought (injunction, stay, etc)?
 What is the other side's position?
 What evidence has been served?
 Is it admissible?
-Is it sufficient to support the application? - Identify key authorities. - Consider whether to draft short written submissions to hand up.
+Is it sufficient to support the application?
+Identify key authorities.
+Draft short written submissions (to hand up, or as speaking notes).